GamesCreed

 Groom your best mustache and solve an enigmatic murder mystery in Agatha Christie – Murder on the Orient Express.

-Earlier this year, a Hercule Poirot game called The London Case was released, and now we have another detective adventure from the brilliant characters created by Agatha Christie published today.
-But make no mistake, Agatha Christie – Murder on The Orient Express is no sequel to the previous game as it has its own identity and plays quite differently.
-For instance, you now look from the third-person perspective, Hercule Poirot has a seasoned new image that exudes more experience and the graphics are distinctly stunning.
+Earlier this year, a Hercule Poirot game called The London Case was released, and now we have another detective adventure from the brilliant characters created by Agatha Christie, published today.
+But make no mistake, Agatha Christie – Murder on the Orient Express is no sequel to the previous game, as it has its own identity and plays quite differently.
+For instance, you now look from the third-person perspective, Hercule Poirot has a seasoned new image that exudes more experience, and the graphics are distinctly stunning.

 The book of Agatha Christie – Murder on the Orient Express was originally published for the first time in 1933.
 This updated narrative sets the legendary character Hercule Poirot in the year 2023, giving a welcome twist to the original and well-known tale.
 To see the classic Poirot with a smartphone is one of those things that is difficult to get used to, yet a change that helps make it a more unique narrative.